-The solicitation of your proxy is made on behalf of the Board of Directors of Ally Financial Inc. (Board) for use at our 2019 annual meeting of stockholders to be held on May 7, 2019, and any adjournment of the meeting (Annual Meeting).
+The solicitation of your proxy is made on behalf of the Board of Directors of Ally Financial Inc. (Board) for use at our 2020 annual meeting of stockholders to be held on April 28, 2020, and any adjournment of the meeting (Annual Meeting).
 References in this proxy statement to we, us, our, the Company, and Ally refer to Ally Financial Inc. and its consolidated subsidiaries, unless the context requires otherwise.

-This proxy statement and the related form of proxy will first be sent or given on or about March 22, 2019, to the stockholders of record of our common stock at the close of business on March 12, 2019 (record date).
-This proxy statement and our annual report for the year ended December 31, 2018, also will first be made available on our website at www.ally.com/about/investor/sec-filings/, free of charge, at or about the same time.
+This proxy statement and the related form of proxy will first be sent or given on or about March 12, 2020, to the stockholders of record of our common stock at the close of business on March 4, 2020 (record date).
+This proxy statement and our annual report for the year ended December 31, 2019, also will first be made available on our website at www.ally.com/about/investor/sec-filings/, free of charge, at or about the same time.

 The complete mailing address of the Company's principal executive office is 500 Woodward Avenue, MC: MI-01-10-CORPSEC, Detroit, Michigan 48226.
 The Annual Meeting will be held at the Waterview Loft, 130 E. Atwater Street, Detroit, Michigan 48226.
+As a precaution due to the outbreak of Coronavirus Disease 2019 (COVID-19), we are planning for the possibility that the Annual Meeting may be held only through remote communication.
+If we decide to take this step, we will announce it in advance of the Annual Meeting together with details on how to participate.